murtaza-sadri-19/Tumor-Classification-System/README.md

 ## Code
 ------

-The code for training and testing the model can be found in the `Breast_cancer_Prediction.ipynb` files:
+The code for training and testing the model can be found in the `Breast_cancer_Prediction.ipynb` file.

 ## Requirements
 --------------